muratk3n/thirdwave/en/README.md

 before?
 Sure, ground shifts, soil moves can cover a lot of stuff.
 But earlier civ would have left something detectable by us, like our Arctic Storage.
-I am sure that thing has some kind of radio transmission to advertise itself, and something like that, or other transmissions, would have been picked up.
+I am sure that thing has some kind of radio transmission to advertise itself, which would have been picked up by now.

 ---